 How to Take Screenshots Using Mac or Windows (Built-In Feature)

-You can use your computer’s built-in screenshot because it’s easy and free feature.
+You can use your computer’s built-in screenshot because it’s easy or try a free extension Tactiq.io.

 How to Take Screenshots on a Mac